gkarthik333/gkarthik333/README.md

 - :books: I'm currently engaged in **Data** **Analysis** **projects** to enhance my skillset and further explore the domains of data analysis, data visualization, and related technologies.
 - :briefcase: I'm passionate about becoming a Data Scientist and Data Analyst.
 - :globe_with_meridians: I'm always eager to collaborate on exciting data-related projects or discuss technology and data science/analyst topics.
-- :email: Feel free to reach out to me via email: gkarthik647@gmail.com
-- :right_anger_bubble: You can follow me on LinkedIn:  <a href="https://www.linkedin.com/in/karthikgk-id333/">🔗 Click here</a>

 ### 📫 Let's Connect!